edgelesssys/constellation/docs/docs/getting-started/first-steps-local.md

 ### Instructions

-Through the Terraform template for Azure it's very easy to set up a MiniConstellation cluster on a remote VM.
+Through the Terraform template for Azure it's easy to set up a MiniConstellation cluster on a remote VM.

 1. Clone the Constellation repository: